-To facilitate the influx of clients Federico Beauty Institute experiences on Saturdays, the school will allow AM students to sign-up on a weekly basis.
+The school will allow AM students to sign-up for Saturday school on a weekly basis.
 Each week a sign up list will be available at the front desk.
 The number of students who are chosen is dependent on the number of appointments booked.
 If there are more students signed up than needed, the students will be chosen at random, on Friday by 12pm.
 Once chosen, you will be asked to sign a contract verifying the terms of the agreement.
 Student can sign up if Saturday is NOT part of their normal schedule and if they have completed the necessary classes.
 Cosmetology and Barber students must complete their first haircutting 1, haircutting 2, and color class in to be eligible.
 Esthetics students must have completed phase 1 and phase 2.